 Sigrid Mueller-Schotte (1968) has been involved in optometry and optics since 1988.
-Since 2011 she investigates preservation of functioning in older adults with special focus of the role of visual functioning on daily life activities at older age (PROFIEL/VF-PROFIEL).
+In 2018 she she defended her PhD-thesis on preservation of functioning in older adults with special focus of the role of visual functioning on daily life activities at older age (PROFIEL/VF-PROFIEL).

 Her passion for older adults started at a very early age when she accompanied her father to nursing homes where he performed eye and ear exams and dispensed glasses and hearing aids.
 After having obtained diplomas as an optician and hearing-aid specialist in Germany and a residency-trained Doctor of Optometry degree and in the United States, she again got involved in the care for older persons.
 She realized the extent and impact poor vision has on daily life; especially as it seemingly played an important role in the loss of independency: moving from one’s own house to a nursing home or assisted living facility.

 With her background in several areas of health care and focus on eye care she was ideally suited to lecture at the Faculty of Health at the bachelor program of Optometry starting in 2001.
 The combination of education and patient care in the outpatient (educational) clinic is according to her an ideal learning situation for students; but also a place to conduct applied research in areas important to health care and society.

 Changes in health care and the focus of evidence-based practice in optometric practice and education motivated her to complete a Master of Science in Epidemiology in 2010; especially as she considers interdisciplinary collaboration of healthcare professional and learning each other language extremely important.